Stamp Duty & Land Transaction Tax Calculator

 An extra 4% applies on top of standard LTT rates for additional dwellings, including second homes and buy- properties.

-If you've never owned a property before and are buying your main residence for up to £500,000, you may qualify for first-time buyer relief in England and Northern Ireland.
+If you've never owned a property before and are buying your main residence, you may qualify for first-time buyer relief.
+The rules differ across the UK:

 - Eligibility: You must never have owned a property anywhere in the world (including inherited property).